 Experiential learning assessment (ELA) is a process used by Troy University to evaluate prior college-equivalent learning attained by students outside the classroom and not transferable through any of the standard methods of accepting non-traditional credit.
 Each student prepares a portfolio that is a carefully organized folder documenting learning outcomes (not learning activities) for the purpose of earning credit for a specific college course or courses.
 The procedure for students interested in requesting assessment of prior experiential learning is as follows:

 Program requirements among the professional schools of engineering vary, although certain courses are common to most such schools, particularly during the first two years’ work.
-Students may complete from one to two years of pre-engineering and basic engineering course work at Troy University before transferring to a professional school.
-The choice of the professional school and the particular field of engineering will determine the appropriate time for transfer.
-Consequently, students are assigned pre-engineering academic advisers to assist them prior to registration each term.
+Students may complete selected course work at Troy University within their first 1-2 years of study before transferring to a professional school.
+The choice of the professional school and the particular field of engineering will determine the required course work and the most appropriate time for transfer.
+Students who are interested in pursuing this route to a professional engineering degree should meet with their assigned pre-engineering academic advisers prior to registration each term.

 Programs leading to the doctor of veterinary medicine degree normally require four years of preparatory college work and four years in the professional school.
 Four years of the preparatory work may be taken at Troy University.

 Students who plan to follow courses of study leading to degrees in agricultural engineering, animal or poultry husbandry, dairying, farm management, horticulture, wildlife, agriculture education, or forestry may complete as much as the first year’s work at Troy.
 Certain courses required during the second year also are offered, but before continuing into the second year, the student should carefully examine the requirements of the professional school selected.